 Method 1: The Wayback Machine

-This popular site has been around for ages and is the best resource for website snapshots.
-Sometimes you just want to see how a site has changed over time.
+This popular site has been around for years and is the best resource for website snapshots.
+Sometimes you want to see how a site has changed over time.
 Maybe you’re doing competitive analysis or interested in purchasing an existing domain and want to make sure it didn’t contain objectionable material.
-Presently, they have 276 billion pages snapped so odds are good you can find something.
-Some exceptions include new sites such as this one or very small ones that have few pages.

 To find a website archive,

-- Go to http://archive.org/
+1. Go to https://archive.org/

-- Enter the domain you’d like to search in the Wayback Machine text box
+2. Enter the domain you’d like to search in the Wayback Machine text box

 If the site is working properly, you’ll see a two part panel with an interactive calendar and timeline.
 I’ve encountered times where the site isn’t responsive and sometimes you need to try at a later time.
 The timeline gives you an idea of the site’s snapshot activity and when archives started.
 The current year is highlighted, but you can click any year with black activity bars.
 In the lower portion, you’ll see light blue circles around dates where a snapshot was taken.
 The frequency of snapshots varies based on site and popularity.